nglm/graphapp/README_MJO_visualization.md

 ### Select elements

 - `File`: All `.txt` files put in the `GraphApp/data/data` folder will appear here.
 Select the file that corresponds to the plots you want to analyse.
-- `Clustering method`: Clustering methods that are natively available in the `persigraph` library.
+- `Clustering method`: Clustering methods that are natively available in the `PersiGraph` library.
 A clustering method determines how datapoints are grouped into clusters.
 Select the clustering method that is the most suitable for your data and goals.
-- `Clustering score`: Clustering scores that are natively available in the `persigraph` library.
+- `Clustering score`: Clustering scores that are natively available in the `PersiGraph` library.
 Clustering scores evaluates the relevance of the grouping made by the clustering method.
 Select the clustering score that is the most suitable for your data and goals.
 - `Data representation`: Representation of the physical variables.
 - `Time representation`: Representation of the time dimension.